-Humprey: Hello, I just wanted to know what is done in the shop
+Ronnie: Halo I am just wanting to know what you're doing in the shop.

-Chris: Hello, I am Chris, owner of this shop.
-I make money, by collecting and selling waste.
+Kevu: Halo I am Kevu owner of this shop.
+I make money by collecting and selling waste.

-Humprey: How's that collecting waste!
+Ronnie: How's that collecting waste!!!

-Chris: Yes.
-I collect the vegetable waste and compost it and sell organic fertilizer.
-I sell the paper, to the recycler which makes cardboard boxes.
-The metal waste, I sell to metal recycling to be taken to the melting industry.
+Kevu: Yes.
+I collect the vegetable waste and composting it and sell organic fertilizer.
+I sell the paper recycler which makes cardboard boxes.
+The metal waste I sell to metal recycling to melting industry.
 He melts it into metal.
 Waste bottles, if they are not broken, I recycle it to the soft drink industry, breweries, and distilleries.
 They pay me.
 The plastic waste goes to plastics recycler.

-Humprey: That sounds good.
+Ronnie: That sounds good.
 How do you get the waste?

-Chris: I have waste collectors, who collect the waste and I separate the waste and pay them.
+Kevu: I have waste collectors who collect the waste and I separate the waste and pay them.

-Humprey: I have enough waste lying around in our community.
-If I collect and give it to you, will you pay.
+Ronnie: I have enough waste lying around in our community.
+If I collect and give it to you, will you pay me.

-Chris: Yes of course.
+Kevu: Yes of course.
 It can add to your income.
 There are waste collectors who get paid about 400 to 500 USD a month.

-Humprey: Sounds Good!
-I will discuss with my community and get back.
+Ronnie: Sounds Good!
+Will discuss with my community and get back.

-Humprey drives back home with this thought!
+Ronnie drives back home with this thought!

-Mareta: Hello, why are you late.
+Minnie: Halo why are you late.

-Humprey: I stopped at a waste store on the way and met the owner.
+Ronnie: I stopped at a waste store on the way and met the owner.

-Mareta: Waste Store???
+Minnie: Waste Store???
 What does it mean??

-Humprey: He collects waste from various houses and sells them to the recyclers.
-He pays the people who collect the waste for him.
-I am planning to do the same, for additional income.
+Ronnie: He collects waste from various houses and sells them to the recyclers.
+He pays the people who collect the waste and give it to him.
+Am planning to do the same to add income.
 The additional income may help us to a have a larger solar system, water tank to store water so that your trips to fetch water will be reduced.
 We can also have a system to collect rainwater.

-Mareta: Yes, let's talk to the community this Sunday and then get started.
+Minnie: Yes, let's talk to the community this Sunday and then get started.

-On Sunday, they talk to the community and Humprey educates the community on waste collection and recycle.
+The coming Sunday they talk to the community and Ronnie educates the community of waste collection and recycle.
 He convinces the community to use bins to store waste.
 He said he will collect and give it to the recycler.
 He also tells them the money he earns will be shared 50:50.